xuri/toml-to-go/README.md

 The Go Gopher is originally by The Go Blog.
 This artwork is an adaptation.

-The TOML parser for node and the browser is originally by ([Ricardo Tomasi](https://github.com/ricardobeat)).
+The TOML parser for node and the browser is originally by ([Michelle Tilley](https://github.com/BinaryMuse/toml-node)).